 Training day topics:

-Bees for Development's Course on sustainable beekeeping run by us at Ragman's Lane Permaculture Farm, in the Wye Valley.
-This renowned Course, now in its ninth year, covers the good management of bees and natural ways to care for them.
+Bees for Development's course on sustainable beekeeping run by us at Ragman's Lane Permaculture Farm, in the Wye Valley.
+This renowned course, now in its tenth year, covers the good management of bees and natural ways to care for them.
 We will help you to select the type of beehive that you want to use, and learn how to populate it with local bees.
 Suitable for those with or without previous knowledge of beekeeping.

 Meet the bees - a hands-on look at a honey bee colony